its-a-unixsystem/monitor/README.md

 1. a system to run the checks
     1. software needed: python3 with the modules [psycopg2](https://pypi.org/project/psycopg2/) and [python3-kafka](https://kafka-python.readthedocs.io),
-    1. The packages are available as `python3-kafka` `python3-psycopg2` on Debian/Ubuntu, you can install those packages via `sudo apt install python3-kafka python3-psycopg2`
+    1. The packages are available as `python3-kafka` `python3-psycopg2` on Debian/Ubuntu, you can install those packages via `pip3 install wheel requests kafka pyyaml kafka-python psycopg2-binary`
-    1. the testing needs pytest, pytest-benchmark and pytest-cov (all python 3 versions)
+    1. the testing needs pytest3
 1. Postgres database with the schema 'monitor' and a user to access this schema.
 Postgres tools for setting up the table are also needed.
 For Debian/Ubuntu do `sudo apt install postgresql-client`
 1. a running Kafka system (tested against v2.5 other versions might work as well)
-1. anoth system for the Kafka database consumer, can be the same as 1.
+1. another system for the Kafka database consumer, can be the same as 1.

 # Quickstart